vookav2/songlyrics/README.md

 # songlyrics

-Search song lyrics.
-It scrape the lyrics from musixmatch and others.
+Search a lyrics.
+It scrapes the lyrics from unofficial sources.

 <p>
   <a href="https://www.npmjs.com/package/songlyrics">